-The second protocol includes the use of a popularity factor (PF), as suggested by Datta [2].
+The second algorithm utilizes a popularity factor (PF), as suggested by Datta, et al [2].
 The PF is a measure of the importance of a data item.
-The PF increases each time a request is made for a data item [5].
-An additional factor, Resident Latency (RL) also affects the PF.
+The PF increases each time a request is made for a data item [4].
+The amount of time since the request was made also affects the PF.
 If it has been too long, the need to broadcast the item may be gone.
-RL is system and scenario specific [5].
-The PF decreases whenever request age exceeds the RL [5].
-If a server has not received any requests for a certain number of broadcasts, it will sleep rather than broadcast to an empty audience [5].
-Finally, to localize data delivery, the lead server assigns each server the amount of data to broadcast but not which items [5].
-In addition to leader selection costs, calculation of the PF and comparison to the RL add to the overhead, further delaying data delivery.
+This factor is called the Resident Latency (RL) and is system and scenario specific [4].
+The PF decreases whenever a request exceeds the RL value [4].
+The PF is used to assist in the building of relevant broadcasts and includes RL in order to make allowances for the movement of nodes.
+When the PF of broadcast items is high, the probability of a broadcast that serves maximum needs increases.
+If a server has not received any requests for a certain number of broadcasts, it will sleep rather than broadcast to an empty audience [4].
+Finally, to localize data delivery, the lead server assigns each server the amount of data to broadcast but not the items to broadcast [4].
+This approach is still not sufficient as servers can be assigned a broadcast larger than their power levels would permit.
+In addition, adding the popularity factor and the calculation of resident latency only add to the overhead, further delaying data delivery.